Joe Perry (musician): Influences

-He is a huge fan of the early Fleetwood Mac, particularly their first lead guitarist, Peter Green, which explains the occasional inclusion of the FM classics "Stop Messin' Round" and "Rattlesnake Shake" in Aerosmith's sets.
+Perry is a devoted fan of the earlier works of Fleetwood Mac, particularly of their original frontman and lead guitarist, Peter Green, with tracks such as "Stop Messin' Round" and "Rattlesnake Shake" regularly covers in Aerosmith's live sets.
 Steven Tyler has even mentioned that hearing Perry play "Rattlesnake Shake" brought them together.
 He is also a huge fan of guitarist Jeff Beck and looked at him as one of his influences.
 Beck played onstage with Aerosmith in 1976, as a 'birthday present' for Perry.
 Perry was also strongly influenced by Jimi Hendrix as evidenced in particular by some of the playing on the Joe Perry Project track song "The Mist Is Rising", and his covering the Hendrix classic "Red House" both with the Project and later with Aerosmith.
-Perry also cites Johnny Winter as an important influence "probably since I was about seventeen or eighteen.
+Perry also cites Johnny Winter as an important influence, stating "probably since I was about seventeen or eighteen.
 I've always loved his music."

 Perry is a huge fan of Led Zeppelin and Jimmy Page in particular.
 He and Steven Tyler had the honor of inducting Led Zeppelin into the Rock and Roll Hall of Fame in 1995, and specifically stated that Aerosmith would not exist in its current form without them.